nickdnickd/taxmycrypto/README.md

-# Single Crypto Tax Aggregator
+# Simple Crypto Tax Aggregator

 This script reads the CSV file produced by Coinbase in 2020 and shows how one could calculate proceeds using past purchases as cost basis.